pgoodman/XY/README.md

 Requirements
 ------------
-A relatively recent version of the GCC or Clang.
+A relatively recent version of the GCC, Clang, or the Intel&reg; C++ XE Studio.
 The compiler is implemented using some features of C99 and C++11, e.g. variadic templates, variadic macros, r-value references, etc.

 Downloading the Coding
 ----------------------